matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 implementing self-destruction rather than actually sent from the claimed client.

+For `m.self_destruct_after`, the server should redact the event and send a synthetic redaction once the server's localtime overtakes the timestamp given by `m.self_destruct_after`.
+The server should only perform the redaction once.

 ## Client-side behaviour

 Clients should display self-destructing events in a clearly distinguished manner in the timeline.
 Details of the lifespan can be shown on demand however, although a visible countdown is recommended.

-Clients should locally remove self-destructing events as if they have been redacted N milliseconds after first attempting to send the read receipt for the message in question.
+Clients should locally remove `m.self_destruct` events as if they have been redacted N milliseconds after first attempting to send the read receipt for the message in question.
 The synthetic redaction event sent by the local server then acts as a fallback for clients which fail to implement special UI for self-destructing messages.

+Clients should locally remove `m.self_destruct_after` events when the local timestamp exceeds the timestamp indicated in the `m.self_destruct_after` field.

 Clients should warn the sender that self-destruction is based entirely on good faith, and other servers and clients cannot be guaranteed to uphold it.